SaiVarad1/test/gitStuff/README.md

 * Making this change in the Remote Repo

 ## Reverting to previous commit:

-* git revert --no-commit 02119cdbdb4db640fc51ab0681bdafbc3bcd7756..HEAD
+* git revert address
-* or just git revert address NOTE: revert only reverses changes of specified commit
+    * NOTE: revert only reverses changes of specified commit

-* git reset --hard address resets to the specified commit.
+**NOTE: CAN REPLACE HEAD^(which means commit before Head) WITH ANY COMMIT ADDRESS**
 * git reset --hard HEAD^
     * And if you actually want to completely undo it, throwing away all uncommitted changes, resetting everything to the previous commit
-* git reset --soft HEAD^
+* **git reset --soft HEAD^**
-    * undos act of commiting, leaving everything else intact
+    * undos act of commiting, but leaves previous files staged
-* **git reset HEAD^**
+* git reset HEAD^
-    * If you want to undo the act of committing and everything you'd staged, but leave the work tree (your files) intact
+    * If you want to undo the act of committing and everything you'd staged, but leave the work tree (your files) intact (undos both commit and staging)

 * Source: https://stackoverflow.com/questions/2845731/how-to-uncommit-my-last-commit-in-git
 * `git log --oneline` to view entire log